-Because Barbados is so close to the equator, there are not four distinct seasons.
+Because Barbados is so close to the equator, there are no four distinct seasons.
 Instead, there is a wet and dry season.

-Around December to May is considered the dry season in Barbados and the ‘winter’ period.
+Around December to May is the dry season in Barbados and the ‘winter’ period.

 The high season for tourism is also from around mid-December to mid-April, so it coincides with the sunniest and driest (yet not the hottest) weather in Barbados and the summer in the Northern Hemisphere.

 The wet season in Barbados also brings with it the Caribbean hurricane season.
 The rain comes in quick bursts of showers, and more widespread rainfall tends to settle in over the night and early hours of the morning.
 Never fear; it’s generally a welcome relief from the hot and humid weather typical for that time of year.

 The hurricane/wet season begins in June and runs until November, the ‘summer months for the island.
 It is worth noting that September and October tend to be the most humid months in Barbados, also when there is the highest risk of hurricanes.

 The Good News

-The excellent news is Barbados usually escapes the wrath of the severe tropical storms and hurricanes blowing through the Eastern Caribbean.
+The excellent news is Barbados usually escape the wrath of the severe tropical storms and hurricanes blowing through the Eastern Caribbean.
 The island hasn’t experienced any significant hurricanes since Hurricane Janet in 1955.

 Because Barbados lies just south of the central hurricane belt, the storms and significant weather systems that move across the Caribbean tend to jump right above or below Barbados, missing the island entirely.
 Nevertheless, we do still get hit with mild tropical storms.
 However, these tend only to bring moderate winds and rainfall during the wet season.